BavaniEnnares04/credit-card-fraud-detector/README.md

 ```

+**Confusion Matrix for Neural Network Trained on Imbalanced Dataset**

 ![png](figures/credit_card_fraud_detection_108_0.png)

 Our neural network trained on the original imbalanced data had very high True Negative Rate, correctly classifying virtually 100% of genuine transactions as genuine.
 However, this model also had a high False Negative Rate, incorrectly classifying 27% of fraudulent transactions as genuine.

 This is very concerning, as it means that this model would miss nearly a third of fraudulent transactions.
 In this case, we would prefer a model that errs on the side of classifying transactions as fraud.
 However, since the data was heavily imbalanced, this is exactly what we expected.
 Let's see then, if the neural network trained on the upsampled data performs any better.

 #### Training on SMOTE Upsampled Data